 With any exercise done during pregnancy, Kristy recommends being mindful of the following:

-Avoid situations whereby you can overheat – such as exercising in high outdoor or indoor temperatures, avoiding hot tubs and saunas.
+Avoid situations where you can overheat – such as exercising in high temperatures, avoiding hot tubs and saunas.

 Steer clear of contact sports such as martial arts, some ball sports or sports where you require good balance, like skiing or horse riding.